brownhci/WebGazer/README.md

 Within the `/www` directory there are two example HTML files:

-* `calibration.html`: this example includes additional user feedback, such as a 9-point calibration sequence, accuracy measurements and an informative "help" module.
+  * `calibration.html`: This example includes additional user feedback, such as a 9-point calibration sequence, accuracy measurements and an informative help module.
-* `collision.html`: this example contains a game where the user can move an orange ball with their eyes, which in turn collides with multiple blue balls.
+  * `collision.html`: This example contains a game where the user can move an orange ball with their eyes, which in turn collides with blue balls.

 To run the example files as a server:

   1. Clone the repository and download NodeJS using the steps listed above
   2. `cd www` # move into the www directory
   3. `npm install` # download the additional dependencies needed for calibration.html
   4. `browser-sync start --server --files "*"` # run the webpage index.html as a server

 ## Browser Support

 The following browsers support WebGazer.js:

   * Google Chrome
   * Microsoft Edge
   * Mozilla Firefox
   * Opera
   * Safari

 Your browser needs to support the getUserMedia API as seen [here](http://caniuse.com/#feat=stream).